soffes/blog/published/2010-01-03-app-store-rejection/app-store-rejection.markdown

 ---
-title: App Store Rejection
+tags:
+- development
-categories: development ios
+- ios
 ---

+# App Store Rejection

 December was a month of rejection for me.
 The [X3watch app][] another of my client's apps, and [LifeChurch.tv][]'s [Bible app](http://youversion.com/iphone) (which I wrote most of but am no longer a part of) got rejected.